 Carla Marshall: ReelSEO Author

 Carla Marshall is the Managing Editor of ReelSEO, and the Community Manager for the ReelSEO YouTube Channel.
-She is YouTube Certified, and specialises in video optimisation and organic marketing.
-She has a background in search and social media.
+She is YouTube Certified, and specializes in video optimization and organic marketing.

 Recent Posts by Carla Marshall:

 The best Vines of the last 7 days include Dunkin Donuts glamming it up at the Golden Globes, Dove showing us how to tie the perfect Windsor Knot, plus Nokia announce their Lumia update rollout via the medium of bad hair.

 Always wanted to know some true facts about the armadillo, or see just how bad your head can hurt after watching a video, or perhaps look on with envy as someone creates a story on an Etch-a-Sketch better than you ever will?
 It's Fun Video Friday time!

 There have been some spectacular successes on Kickstarter, particularly for some of the more innovative gadgets but what happens after the campaign is over?
 If your product is good enough, you may just earn your company some extraordinarily invaluable user-generated video content.